The Summit of the Gods (film)

-The Summit of the Gods (Le Sommet des Dieux) is a 2021 French-language animated film based on the Japanese manga series of the same name by Jiro Taniguchi.
+The Summit of the Gods (Le Sommet des Dieux) is a 2021 French-language animated adventure drama film based on the Japanese manga series of the same name by Jiro Taniguchi.
 The film was directed by Patrick Imbert; it was first shown at the 2021 Cannes Film Festival in July 2021 before a full theatrical release in September 2021.

 Plot

-In 1924, George Mallory and Andrew Irvine attempted to climb Mount Everest and were never seen again.
+In 1924, British mountaineers George Mallory and Andrew Irvine attempted to climb Mount Everest and were never seen again.
 Seventy years later, Makoto Fukamachi, a young Japanese reporter, encounters a mysterious mountain climber named Habu Joji, in whose hands Fukamachi thinks he sees Mallory's camera, which might reveal if Mallory and his companion really were the first to climb Everest.

-Fukamachi tries to find more information on Habu as he revisits his past and the people involved in his life.
-Gradually as he becomes more involved with Habu, to the extent that he ultimately finds himself joining him on Everest to record Habu's own attempt to reach the peak.
-After braving the harsh conditions and worsening health conditions, Fukamachi returns to the base without Habu, who carries on with his journey.
-As Habu summits the peak, it is shown that Fukamachi waits for him for days at the base but he never returns.
-After days of waiting and still no sign of Habu, he returns from the base but not before Habu's companion gives him Mallory's camera that he had been looking for.